shreya-immanavar/RealtimeWeatherDashboard/README.md

 streamlit run app.py
 ```

-The application will open automatically in your browser.
+The application will open automatically in your default web browser.

+---

 ## API Configuration